 We primarily build Vacuum Apparatus.

-Vacuum Apparatus can do ANYTHING a conventional apparatus can go, however, the Vacuum Apparatus can then go beyond in its performance to the next generation of water supply.
+Vacuum Apparatus can do ANYTHING a conventional apparatus can do, but, the Vacuum Apparatus can then go beyond in its performance to the next level of water supply.

 The Following Units can be Built: